djc5627/CompendiumWeb/docs/Birds/Song Bird/Finch/House Finch.md

 ---------------------------------------------------------------
 ## Notes
-Eat the "poop sacs" of other birds like [[Sparrow]].
+Eat the "poop sacs" of other birds like the [[House Sparrow]].
 Seen less often than sparrows at our house/feeder.
 Easy to spot with their distinct red head.
+You can buy special feeders and feed meant to attract finches.

 ---------------------------------------------------------------
 ## Sightings